Russell Gardens/Bushy Ruff

 Bushy Ruff, at the western end of the gardens, is set around a picturesque lake with footpaths running alongside.
 This is a popular open space for dog walkers or for those who simply want to enjoy a pleasant walk in natural surroundings.

 The Kearsney Parks are accessible to all, although some routes in the park may be considered less accessible for wheelchairs and pushchairs.
 The parks are accessible on foot or bicycle.
-There are three small car parks but with limited space.
-Disabled parking is available in the tea room car park at Kearsney Abbey.
 The park can also be reached by visitors using public transport, with Kearsney Train station just five minutes walk away and a bus stop outside Kearsney Abbey.